-TLoI/TSLoI
+TLoI

-The TAD/TSAD shall be supplemented by a list of items even when a transport consignment consists of only one item.
+The TAD shall be supplemented by a list of items even when a consignment consists of only one item.

-The boxes of the TLoI/TSLoI are vertically expandable.
+The boxes of the TLoI are vertically expandable.

-Even if in this case nothing prevents the use of other fonts, only the fonts mentioned in the previous point should be used.
+Even if in this case nothing prevents the use of other fonts, only the fonts mentioned in the previous point should be used to print the content of the declaration.

+The following table provides information on specific items of the layout: